learnlatex/learnlatex.github.io/TRANSLATIONS.md

    for the buttons used in examples such as "edit".

-At this point your language should appear im the drop down menu to select languages, and the navigation between pages.
+At this point your language should appear in the drop down menu to select languages, and the navigation between pages.
 Obviously the main text is still English!